-A consistency model is an aggreement between processes and hosting environment, where data is stored.
+A consistency model is a contract between processes and hosting environment, where data is stored.
 As long as processes obey the rules, the hosting environment promises to work correctly.
 A process that executes a read operation on a data item expects to get a value that is a result of the last write operation on the data item.
 However, in the absence of a global clock, it is difficult to say which write operation is the last one.
 So to maintain consistency in different ways, there are other data-centric consistency model definitions.
 Each data-centric consistency model has different restrictions on what a read operation can return on a data item.
-It is easy to implement and use consistency models with minor restrictions whereas it requires lots of effort to use consistency models with major restrictions.
-But the gain is different in each model since the one with major restrictions provide better results than the one with minor restrictions do [110].
-More information on consistency models can be found in [111, 112].
-Tanenbaum classifies data-centric consistency models into seven sub-categories: • Strict Consistency: It is the most strict consistency model and it is defined by the following condition:
+It is easy to implement and use consistency models with minor restrictions.
+But the gain is different in each model since the one with major restrictions provide better results than the one with minor restrictions do [105].
+More information on consistency models into seven sub-categories:

+• Strict Consistency: It is the most strict consistency model and it is defined by the following condition:

-"Any read on a data item x returns a value corresponding to the result of the most recent write on x" [110].
+"Any read on a data item x returns a value corresponding to the result of the most recent write on x" [105].